 - The majority of respondents indicated that access to 'Cambridge City Centre shops and businesses'; 'Cambridge Main Railway Station'. - 'Addenbrooke's/Cambridge Biomedical Campus'; 'Beehive Centre and other shops on Newmarket Road' be given 'somewhat high' or 'very high' priority on the route. - Two fifths of respondents indicated that 'access to Cambridge Science Park' was a 'somewhat high priority' or 'very high priority'. - The majority of people thought that 'Option B3: Long term Rail Opportunity' would have a 'Somewhat positive environmental impact' or 'Positive environmental impact'.
-Over two fifths of respondents felt the other options would have a 'Somewhat positive environmental impact' or 'Positive environmental impact'. - 3.8 A great many detailed comments were received, from which the most common areas of discussion that need to be reflected in the next stages of work, were: - Discussions about the need for improvements to cycling and walking infrastructure across the proposals and further east. - Discussions about the importance of the improvements to the rail network. - Concerns about the proposals' impact on nearby areas, particularly Coldham's Lane and Mill Road. - Debate about the need for and location of a new Park & Ride site. - Discussions about the need for general improvements to public transport, including reduced fares, increased regularity, and connections to rural locations.
+Over two fifths of respondents felt the other options would have a 'Somewhat positive environmental impact' or 'Positive environmental impact'.

-3.9 A summary report of the consultation findings and responses is appended to this paper.
+- 5.8 A great many detailed comments were received, from which the most common areas of discussion that need to be reflected in the next stages of work, were: - Discussions about the need for improvements to cycling and walking infrastructure across the proposals and further east. - Discussions about the importance of the improvements to the rail network. - Concerns about the proposals' impact on nearby areas, particularly Coldham's Lane and Mill Road. - Debate about the need for and location of a new Park & Ride site. - Discussions about the need for general improvements to public transport, including reduced fares, increased regularity, and connections to rural locations. - 5.9 A summary report of the consultation findings and responses is attached as Appendix A. - 5.10 A meeting of the Northern Community Forum was held on 2nd June 2021 and the notes are attached as Appendix B.